mikecornflake/uBee512Launcher/README.md

     + or drop the binary in the same folder as the ubee512 binary, and run from there
   + Then:
     + Use the "Type", "Model" and "Title" dropdowns, select the emulated Microbee you wish to run
+	  + Alternatively, use the Definition Explorer (Bee icon) to select preferred model
-    + Use the Folder tree view to find some dsk files.
+    + Use the Disk Explorer to find some dsk files.
 Select a bootable DSK, and click "Add DSK to A"
     + Click "Launch"

 ## Implemented functionality: